 Oil is the baptism symbol of the Holy Spirit.
 Of course, oil also symbolizes the Holy Spirit during other sacraments and religious gatherings.
 During a baptism, the baby is anointed with oil, and oil is mentioned several times in the Bible as a symbol of bringing the person and the Holy Spirit together.
 Baptism holy oils are used to invoke strength for the anointed as well as a symbol of this gifts of the Holy Spirit.

 Water is the Christian symbol of life as well as a sign of purity and cleansing from sin.
+The outward sign of baptism is the actual pouring of the water on the head while reciting the words, "I baptize thee in the name of the Father, the Son, and the Holy Spirit."
 While a white garment symbolizes the purity of the person wearing it, the purifying or cleansing quality of water is considered to be something that can purify a person from the outside.
 The holy baptism water signifies that life is given to man by God and is a symbol of His grace.
 Water also recalls the gospel, John 3: 1-6, "... unless a man is born of water and of the Spirit, he cannot enter the kingdom of God..."

 The Baptism Light

 Light as a symbol of baptism is represented by the passing of a lighted candle.
 It is a symbol of Christ and enlightenment of the child by God.
 Light, like water, is essential to the survival of life because, without the light of the sun, nothing would exist on earth.
 In addition to being a symbol of the genesis and vitality of life, light is a symbol of Christ and the Christian faith.
 When candles are burning, one knows that religious faith is present.